tymyrddin/blue-siem/source/docs/notes/siem.md

 * Monitor services/process whose stoppage would cause operational impact
 * Ability to alert in real-time when health check thresholds are met

+## Testlab

-[Key elements for a SIEM stack](https://www.youtube.com/playlist?list=PLB6hQ_WpB6U0WeroZAfssgRpxW8olnkqy): All tools in this playlist are open source and free.
-Watching this playlist is highly informative.
+* [SIEM stack](https://testlab.tymyrddin.dev/docs/siem/readme) All tools in this stack are open source and free.